thestippe/thestippe.github.io/_drafts/dataviz/2023-11-20-gender-economist.md

 </div>

 This is a well known issue, and we will discuss this in a future post.
 So how can we solve this issue?

+## Using color instead of area

 As we have seen when talking about channel effectiveness, color is even worst than area to encode quantitative information, but let us try and do that anyway.